 The Keychron K1 has a great build quality.
 While there's some plastic on the sides, it's largely made of aluminum, which prevents any noticeable flex.
 Unfortunately, the flat keycaps are made of ABS plastic and are noticeably slippery.

 This keyboard has decent ergonomics.
 Despite having no incline settings or wrist rest, its low profile is overall quite comfortable, with only minor fatigue being felt.
-However, if you want something with two incline settings, consider the Keychron K8, although it's only available with regular-sized switches.
+However, if you want a more compact low-profile keyboard with two incline settings, check out the Keychron K7.

 This keyboard has outstanding RGB backlighting.
 While there's no companion software, there's a handy customization button on the top right-hand side, where you can modify the pre-programmed effects and colors.
 It's good at color mixing since you don't see too many other colors when setting the backlighting to white.